Vang Vieng - River and Mountain View with cow.

 The “olden days” of Tubing in Vang Vieng.

-These days tubing in Vang Vieng has had quite the overhaul and is much more sedate experience.
+These days tubing in Vang Vieng is a much more sedate experience.
 Whereas the water’s edge was once lined with bars offering super cheap booze and providing precarious rope swings, there are only a small handful of bars left.
-It’s so heavily regulated now that only a couple of bars are allowed to be open at a time.
-This makes the whole tubing experience about the ambience of being on the river, rather than a quest to get ruined and hope you survive the fast-flowing water!
+It’s so heavily regulated now that only a couple of places are allowed to be open at a time.
+This makes the whole tubing experience about the ambience of being on the river, rather than a quest to get ruined!

 It’s worth starting your tubing adventure in the morning if you intend to make a couple of stops en route.
 The sun drops behind the mountains by around 3 pm, at which time the temperature along the river starts to fall.

 Located less than 30 kilometres from Luang Prabang is the famous Kuang Si Waterfall.
-Seven individual falls, each cascading into a beautiful sky blue lagoon, make up the Kuang Si Falls.
+Seven individual falls, each cascading into a beautiful sky-blue lagoon, make up the waterfall.
 Honestly, even the best photos don’t come close to portraying the stunning beauty of this spot.
-The only downside is the number of people that traipse through every day.
+The only downside is the number of people that traipse through every day!

 Tad Si Kuang Waterfall, Luang Prabang, Laos